unforswearing/applescript/README.md

 Caffeine: http://lightheadsw.com/caffeine/ (if the lighthead link is down, http://macdownload.informer.com/caffeine/ should be OK)

-Also, if you are running a newer version of OSX (10.8 and up), you can replace the Caffeine application with the caffeinate command
+Also, if you are running a newer version of OSX (10.8 and up), you can replace the Caffeine application with the caffeinate command:

 ``$ caffeinate -t 180``

-where 180 is however many seconds you need the command to run.
+where ``180`` is however many seconds you want to disable the screensaver/sleep.

 <BR>
 ###"legal"